dryerem19/TetrisGL/README.md

 [![Product Name Screen Shot][product-screenshot]]

-This project is a classic Snake game implemented in the C++ programming language using the OpenGL graphics library.
-The goal of the project is to demonstrate the basic principles of working with OpenGL and creating an interactive 2D game.
+This project is a classic Tetris game implemented in C++ using OpenGL for graphics.
+It demonstrates fundamental 2D game development principles using OpenGL and goes beyond by incorporating sound effects using OpenAL and rendering text using FreeType.

 Project objectives:

-* Practical application of OpenGL and C++ knowledge.
+* Practical application of OpenGL, C++, OpenAL, and FreeType knowledge.
-* Creating a functional and fun game.
+* Creating a functional and engaging game experience.
-* Demonstration of the basics of developing 2D games in C++ using OpenGL.
+* Demonstration of basic 2D game development in C++ using OpenGL, including sound and text rendering.

 ### Build